 What Is a Business Line of Credit?

-A business line of credit is a type of loan for business owners that allows them to draw cash as they need it to cover expenses, and only pay interest on what they take.
-These lines of credit are provided by lenders including banks, direct lenders, and other alternative business financing companies.
+A business line of credit allows businesses to draw cash on an as-needed basis and only pay interest on what they take.
 Typically, revolving lines of credit also allow the borrower to draw cash as they pay their balance down.

 A business line of credit operates similarly to lines of credit required for personal use.
 The borrower gets access to a credit limit to withdraw from, either all at once or in increments as needed.